a-sh-dev/hyd_ruby_terminal_app/README.md

 #### Pseudocode

-At the start of the app, a welcome and general app info (what it is and how to use it) is displayed.
+At the start of the app, a welcome and general app info is displayed.

 The user is asked to enter a unique name or nickname to be used to login next time and to access their log (at this point, password is not available yet).